 So, moving forward.
 Keep up with me here!
 I am hilarious, in my mind, sometimes, depending on the day, probably the weather, and my mood.
 So, really, it’s a 50/50 chance that I’ll be funny.
+For what it’s worth, it’s been 2 years since I started this blog and we’re still trying to figure it out.
 Stick around, we’ll see what happens.

 You’ve made it here, I’ve made it here: The gang’s all here!
 Congratulations, I’m glad we’ve basically met because you’ve found my life blog.